John Silber: Boston University

-Silber was named president of Boston University (BU) on December 17, 1970.
-He took office the following month.
+Silber was appointed president of Boston University (BU) on December 17, 1970 and took office the following month.
 With an annual salary that reached $800,000, Silber ranked as one of the highest paid college presidents in the country.
 He took a one-year leave of absence from BU in 1987, and then again in 1990 when he ran for governor of Massachusetts as a Democrat.
 He returned to his position at BU after losing the election to William Weld.
-In 1996, he was named university chancellor after stepping down as president.
-That same year he was appointed by Gov. Weld to serve as head of the Massachusetts Board of Education.
+In 1996, he was named university chancellor after retiring as president.
+That same year he was appointed by Governor Weld to serve as Chair of the Massachusetts Board of Education.

 Among Silber's recruits to the Boston University faculty were the author Saul Bellow and Elie Wiesel, writer and concentration camp survivor.

 Tension with faculty and students

-Under Silber, Boston University increased in size but questions about his leadership style caused splits among faculty and alumni.
+Under Silber, Boston University increased in size but questions about his leadership style caused divisions among faculty and alumni.
 In his early days as BU President, Silber accused the faculty of mediocrity and the students of fostering anarchy, and they, in turn, accused him of tyrannical rule.
 The faculty organized a union in 1974 and the following year voted to affiliate with the American Association of University Professors (AAUP).
 Fritz Ringer, a BU faculty member, served as president of the BU chapter of the AAUP for eight years.

 According to Perspectives Online, the publication of the American Historical Association, "at a time when the BU president (Silber) was running roughshod over faculty rights, Fritz Ringer bravely and vigorously championed the principles of academic freedom."

-Initially the Silber administration would not negotiate with the union.
-In 1976 the refusal was challenged in a lawsuit.
-Two-thirds of the faculty and deans demanded the board of trustees fire Silber.
-The board refused.
-In 1978 the courts decided in favor of the AAUP position and Boston University was forced to negotiate.
+Initially, the Silber administration would not negotiate with the union, and in 1976 his refusal was challenged in a lawsuit.
+Two-thirds of the faculty and deans demanded that the board of trustees dismiss Silber, but the board refused.
+In 1978, a Federal court decided in favor of the AAUP position, and Boston University was forced to negotiate with the faculty union.
 The faculty conducted a strike in 1979, which was followed by a clerical workers' walkout in which several faculty members refused to cross the picket line.
-Silber charged five of these faculty members with negligence and moved to have them disciplined.
-At that point faculty members throughout Boston signed a petition to have Silber removed.
+Silber charged five of these faculty members with negligence and moved to penalize them.
+At that point, faculty members throughout Boston signed a petition for the removal of Silber as university president, though it was to no avail.

-Silber was especially visible for confrontations with historian Howard Zinn.
-In one incident, Zinn arranged to take a sabbatical and teach in Paris, with Herbert Marcuse teaching at BU in the meantime.
-Silber vetoed the move.
+Silber was especially visible in confrontations with historian Howard Zinn.
+In one incident, Zinn arranged to take a sabbatical and teach in Paris, with Herbert Marcuse teaching at BU in Zinn's place.
+But Silber vetoed the action.
 Silber also prevented Zinn from receiving pay raises and promotions over a number of years.
 In 1982, the AAUP intervened on Zinn's behalf, eventually forcing Silber to compensate Zinn for back pay.
 In addition, Jason Pramas wrote about Silber suppressing an anti-apartheid protest in 1986.

-In 1987, the courts ruled that faculty in the local AAUP chapter were "managerial" employees, and therefore could not engage in collective bargaining.
+In 1987, Federal courts ruled that faculty in the local AAUP chapter were "managerial" employees and therefore could not engage in collective bargaining with Boston University.